Other Meditation Retreats listed here >

-Recommended, because the centre is often full.
-If all rooms are full, you can contact the International Receptionist for possible make-shift accomodations.
+Recommended, because the center is often full.
+If all rooms are full, you can contact the International Receptionist for possible make-shift accommodations.
 Calling or visiting in advance enables you to reserve a space.
-Busiest times are the tourist season (Nov. through Feb.) and the Rains Retreat (3-month period beginning mid- or late July).
+The busiest times are the tourist season (Nov. through Feb.) and the Rains Retreat (3-month period beginning mid- or late July).
 Preference is given to those planning on staying at least 26 days for the whole course and those who have practiced here before.

-The reason for these measures is that foreigners may not understand about what being a Buddhist monk means and so it is necessary to be sure that they have the good intentions and good understanding before they ordain.
+The reason for these measures is that foreigners may not understand what being a Buddhist monk means and so it is necessary to be sure that they have good intentions and good understanding before they ordain.
 Women can ordain as magees.
-This centre appears to be an especially good place for the nun’s life.
+This center appears to be an especially good place for the nun’s life.

 The course takes 26 days to complete; a stay of one month is a bit better.
 Because practice is individual, you can arrive and begin at any time.
 Meditators may be accepted for shorter periods if space is available.
 Eight precepts are observed.
 Traditional white clothing is worn.
 Socializing is not allowed, and care should be taken not to talk about or disturb others’ meditation.

-For more information, email to firstname.lastname@example.org.
-A good website about the teacher Ajarn Tong is at www.sirimangalo.org.
-For people interested this meditation technique, and who would like to receive update info infrequently, please send an email to email@example.com with no subject needed.
-To unsubscribe later, email to firstname.lastname@example.org.
+For more information, email to [email protected].
+A good website about the teacher Ajarn Tong is www.sirimangalo.org.
+For people interested this meditation technique, and who would like to receive updated info infrequently, please send an email to [email protected] with no subject needed.
+To unsubscribe later, email to [email protected].